tnakagome/exray/README.md

 - If your target application throws tons of exceptions and stacks are deep, this library can slow down its execution significantly due to the amount of output it generates.
 (Frame dumps are serialized by a global mutex.)
 In such cases, filter out unnecessary exceptions by the "outputfilter" option and limit the number of frames by the "maxframes" option.

 - In case you want to enhance this library, it is not possible to interpose functions within the ELF executable itself.
 Only functions defined in shared libraries can be interposed and analyzed.

+- If log file is empty and you see stack frames in your console, the target program may have closed all file descriptors including the one that this library had opened.
+In this case, try using subshell to redirect all outputs to a file with parenthesis.

+    $ ( LD_PRELOAD=./libexray libreoffice ) > exray-output.txt

 # Mechanism
 Fundamentally this is a collection of wrappers around OS library functions including 'throw', 'catch' and 'std::rethrow_exception()'.
 Underneath the wrappers are building blocks for capturing and writing stack frames at arbitrary execution points.